-The requirement for BRG1 in the activation of melanocyte specific genes by SOX10

-To elucidate the transcriptional mechanisms by which BRG1 cooperates with SOX10 to establish the melanocyte lineage, we turned to a previously described fibroblast cell line that can be induced to express a dominant negative version of BRG1 under the control of the tetVP16 activator, hereafter referred to as dnBRG1 (39). dnBRG1 lacks chromatin remodeling activity due to a mutation in the ATPase domain and acts as a dominant negative because it suppresses gene activation events that normally require SWI/SNF function.
-By ectopically expressing either SOX10 or MITF in B22 cells, we previously found that SOX10 interacts with BRG1 to promote myelin gene expression while MITF interacts with BRG1 to promote melanocyte-specific gene expression (16,28).
-To determine the requirement for BRG1 in SOX10-mediated melanocyte-specific gene expression, we ectopically expressed MITF, SOX10, or a combination of MITF and SOX10 in B22 cells and cultured them in the presence or absence of tetracycline.
-Western blotting confirmed that MITF, SOX10, or both MITF and SOX10 were expressed regardless of the presence or absence of tetracycline, while expression of dnBRG1 was detected only in cells that had been cultured in the absence of tetracycline (Fig. 3A).
+The requirement for BRG1 in the activation of melanocytespecific genes by SOX10 the ATPase domain and acts as a dominant negative because it suppresses gene activation events that normally require SWI/SNF function.
+By ectopically expressing either SOX10 or MITF in B22 cells, we previously found that SOX10 interacts with BRG1 to promote myelin gene expression while MITF interacts with BRG1 to promote melanocyte-specific gene expression (15,27).
+To determine the requirement for BRG1 in SOX10-mediated melanocytespecific gene expression, we ectopically expressed MITF, SOX10, or a combination of MITF and SOX10 in B22 cells and cultured them in the presence or absence of tetracycline.
+Western blotting confirmed that MITF, SOX10, or both MITF and SOX10 were expressed regardless of the presence or absence of tetracycline, while expression of dnBRG1 was detected only in cells that had been cultured in the absence of tetracycline (Figure 3A).